GGshor/Grid/docs/index.md

         ...       # Other markdown pages, images and other files.

 ## Test
-:::danger Danger!!
+!!! danger Danger!
 Very dangerous~
 :::

-:::warning Heads up!
+!!! warning Heads up!
 Just wanted to warn you about the next one.
 :::